Shahriar Mandanipour: Works

 In 2009, Mandanipour published Censoring an Iranian Love Story, his first novel to be translated into English.
 Ostensibly a tale of romance, the book delves deeply into themes of censorship as the author struggles, in the text, with writing a love story that he'll be able to get past Iran's Ministry of Culture and Islamic Guidance's Office of Censorship to publish an account of life in post-Islamic Revolution Iran.

-In the novel two narratives are intertwined.
-In one, we read of the difficulties, fears and trepidations that surround the meeting of a young couple in modern-day Iran at a time when gender separation is forcefully imposed on society.
-Scene by scene we become more familiar with the struggles they face in preserving their love and the creative schemes they contrive to lessen the risk of discovery and arrest.
-In a parallel storyline, Mandanipour enters as his own alter ego and takes us along as he composes each sentence and scene, revealing his frustrations and his methods of battling against censorship.
-The sentences that the writer self-censors appear as strikethroughs in the text.
+In the novel, two narratives are intertwined.
+In one, we read of the difficulties, fears, and trepidations that surround the meeting of a young couple in modern-day Iran at a time when gender separation is forcefully imposed on society.
+Scene by scene, we become more familiar with their struggles to preserve their love and their creative schemes to lessen the risk of discovery and arrest.
+In a parallel storyline, Mandanipour enters as his alter ego and takes us along as he composes each sentence and scene, revealing his frustrations and his methods of battling against censorship.
+The penalties that the writer self-censors appear as strikethroughs in the text.
 The writer's comical efforts at surmounting censorship and advancing his story resemble the struggles of the young lovers to preserve their love.

 Translated into English by Sara Khalili, Censoring an Iranian Love Story was well received by critics worldwide.
 The New Yorker named it one of the Reviewers' favorites from 2009, and National Public Radio listed it as one of The Best Debut Fictions of 2009.

 In his review for The New Yorker, James Wood wrote, "Mandanipour's writing is exuberant, bonhomous, clever, profuse with puns and literary-political references."[2]
 For The New York Times, Michiko Kakutani wrote, "Some of Mr. Mandanipour's efforts to inject his story with surreal, postmodern elements feel distinctly strained (the intermittent appearances of a hunchbacked midget, in particular, are annoyingly gratuitous and contrived), but he's managed, by the end of the book, to build a clever Rubik's Cube of a story, while at the same time giving readers a haunting portrait of life in the Islamic Republic of Iran: arduous, demoralizing and constricted even before the brutalities of the current crackdown."
-And writing in the Los Angeles Times, Susan Salter Reynolds commented, "Censorship, seen as its own art form, is just another way of messing with reality.
-It's hard enough to generate one's own ideas without having someone else's superimposed over them, but the fictional Mandanipour tries ...
+And writing in the Los Angeles Times, Susan Salter Reynolds commented, "Censorship, seen as its art form, is just another way of messing with reality.
+It's hard enough to generate ideas without someone else's superimposed over them.
+Still, the fictional Mandanipour tries ...
 He writes a love story that is convincingly, achingly impossible in a place where men and women cannot even look at each other in public.
 The effect (as every good Victorian understood) is deliriously sensual prose."